IgniteUI/igniteui-docfx/en/components/grids_templates/multi_row_layout.md

 ### Feature Integration
 Due to the completly different rendering approach of Multi Row Layout, some of the column features will work only on `igx-column-layout` component.
 Such features are Column Pinning and Column Hiding.
 Othes like - Sorting and Grouping will work in the same way - on `igx-column` component.
-- Filtering - only Excel Style Filtering is supported and it defaults to it when Filtering is enabled.
+- Filtering - only Excel Style Filtering is supported.
 Setting `filterMode` explicitly to `FilterMode.quickFilter` has no effect.
 - Paging - works on records, not visual rows.
 - Group By - `hideGroupedColumns` option has no effect in Multi Row Layout.
 The grouped columns are always visible.